Bibliome/alvisnlp/docs/reference/module/org.bibliome.alvisnlp.modules.AnimalReader.md

 ## Description

-*org.bibliome.alvisnlp.modules.AnimalReader* reads text files in the same way as [TextFileReader](../module/TextFileReader).
+*AnimalReader* reads text files in the same way as <a href="../module/TextFileReader" class="module">TextFileReader</a>.
 Additionally, for each file read, it also reads metadata in a file with the same name with the *.xml* extension.

 ## Parameters